isabellelwang/A2CSC210_Genetic_Algorithm/README.md

 References Used: Online Javadoc

 Brief summary of what you observed about your genetic algorithm:
+The genetic alorigthm iterates 100 times.
+The fittess level is often

 Reflection on your experience with this assignment: